-- 8.5.1 Having considered the Report of Handling and heard any submissions made to the Panel through the Hearing session, the Members of the Panel may then seek further advice from Planning officer(s) and other Council officer(s) (including officers of the Ayrshire Roads Alliance) who may be present before determining the application. - 8.5.2 Where a Councillor wishes to make a motion or amendment contrary to the recommendation in the Report of Handling, the Chair of the Panel will generally require the mover to reduce the motion or amendment to writing for circulation to the Panel members, in accordance with Standing Orders relating to Meetings.
+8.5.1 Having considered the Report of Handling and heard any submissions made to the Panel through the Hearing session, the Members of the Panel may then seek further advice from Planning officer(s) and other Council officer(s) (including officers of the Ayrshire Roads Alliance) who may be present before determining the application.

+8.5.2 Where a Councillor wishes to make a motion or amendment contrary to the recommendation in the Report of Handling, the Chair of the Panel will generally require the mover to reduce the motion or amendment to writing for circulation to the Panel members, in accordance with Standing Orders relating to Meetings.
 Usually an adjournment will be requested and agreed to allow officers and advisers to ensure that the motion or amendment is competent on planning and legal grounds.
 The lead Planning officer will provide advice to members on their intended motion or amendment.
-The chief Planning officer may consult, as appropriate, with the legal officer present.
+The Chief Planning officer may consult, as appropriate, with the legal officer present.
 To ensure that the motion or amendment is competent in planning and legal terms it may be necessary to continue the consideration of the application to a future meeting of the Panel.
-The written amendment/ motion will be recorded by the Committee Clerk in conjunction with the lead planning advisor and this will then form the basis for the minute of the meeting. - 8.5.3 In normal course, the Panel, having considered all of the written evidence and other submissions at the Hearing, shall proceed to a decision forthwith.
-However, the Panel may agree to continue consideration of the application where further information, relevant to the determination, is sought by the Panel or where a site visit is considered necessary before determination can be made. - 8.5.4 Where, in the case of 'National Developments' or certain 'Major Developments', the application requires a predetermination hearing, by the Regulatory Panel, prior to determination of the application by the Council as Planning Authority, all other members of the Council shall be invited to attend and participate in the pre-determination hearing process.
+The written amendment/ motion will be recorded by the Committee Clerk in conjunction with the lead planning advisor and this will then form the basis for the minute of the meeting.

+8.5.3 In normal course, the Panel, having considered all of the written evidence and other submissions at the Hearing, shall proceed to a decision forthwith.
+However, the Panel may agree to continue consideration of the application where further information, relevant to the determination, is sought by the Panel or where a site visit is considered necessary before determination can be made.
+In this case, the hearing process would not be repeated.